hadley/adv-r/OO-essentials.md

 }
 ```

-and if that exists, like for `factor()` and `data.frame()`, you should use it: it will make sure you're creating the class with the correct components.
+If a constructor exists for the class, like it does for `factor()` and `data.frame()`, you should use it.
+This ensures that you're creating the class with the correct components.
 The convention is that constructor functions have the same name as the class, which is usually lower case.

 Apart from developer supplied constructor functions, S3 has no checks for correctness.
 This means you can change the class of existing objects: